ap4909/trade-runner/trade_job/README.md

 More details on the steps in the process are explained below.

-### Client device => API Gateway
+### 1. API Gateway
 A JSON payload is sent in the form of a POST request, and contains the information regarding a stock and the parameters to be used when evaluating whether to make a buy or sell order.
 The details on these parameters are given below:
 ```
 symbol - Required, stock Symbol to be traded
 offsetTime - Look back time in minutes of the end of the data evaluation window.
 Default 16